xtaci/kcptun/README.md

 *How to optimize*：
 > Step 1：Increase client `-rcvwnd` & server `-sndwnd` simultaneously & gradually。
-> Step 2：Try download something and observer, if the bandwidth usage is close the limit then stop, otherwise goto step 1.
+> Step 2：Try download something and watch network IO to see if it helps.

 ***NOTICE: if too much retranmission happens, it's quite possible the windows are too large***